-It is important that there should be a close working relationship between a Cabinet Member and the Chief Executive, Corporate Management Board, Heads of Service and other appropriate senior officers.
-However, such relationships should never be allowed to become so close, or appear to be so close, that the officer's ability to deal impartially with other Members and party groups is brought into question.
+It is important that there should be a close working relationship between a Cabinet Member and the Chief Executive, Corporate Leadership Team, and Senior Officers.
+However, such relationships should never be allowed to become so close, or appear to be so close, as to give the impression that the relationship may impact upon any Officer's ability to deal impartially with that Member or other Members and party groups.

-It is important that dealings between Members and Officers should observe normal standards of courtesy and neither party should seek to take unfair advantage of their position.
+It is important that dealings between Members and Officers should observe normal standards of courtesy.